CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

-Whatever the reason be, the filtering step is based on the distance from individual displacement vectors to the average of its neighbouring vectors.
+Whatever the reason be, the filtering step is based on the distance from individual displacement vectors to the average of its neighboring vectors.
 If this distance is less than a fixed threshold, the displacement vector being tested is validated and another vector is tested upon.
-Otherwise, a new CMCC motion tracking optimisation is triggered.
+Otherwise, a new CMCC motion tracking optimization is triggered.

 In this new CMCC optimization, the Nelder Mead algorithm is initialised and run like in the previous section, except that the validity domain $\mathbf{D}$ is adapted (center and radius) to translate the new constraint.